city-scape/CityScape_Raw_Data_Decoder/README.md

 	-SciPy

-2.Download the files (decompress.exe and "python" directory).
+2.Download the files ("python" directory).

-3.Launch a terminal (command prompt) on where the downloaded files are located. run:
+3.Launch a terminal (command prompt), and cd to the python directory.

-	decompress.exe source_path output_path

-(Windows + .Net runtime), or

-	mono decompress.exe source_path output_path

-(Linux + Mono runtime).

-This will decompress the data file (but will not convert them to Matlab-supported format yet).

 4.To dump data into Matlab-supported format (.mat), run (from where the downloaded Python files are located):